 - end client

-Action to recover an employer’s National Insurance contributions not paid by an offshore intermediary could also include action against any of its assets located in the UK.
+Action to recover an employer’s NICs not paid by an offshore intermediary could also include action against any of its assets located in the UK.
 HMRC has powers to obtain details of payments to offshore intermediaries from the records of clients and agencies.

 The Contract Review Service for work with private sector clients

-If you want to be certain about your position you can use HMRC’s Contract Review Service.
-They’ll review a written contract for you, and if they decide that IR35 doesn’t apply to your contract, they’ll give you a confirmation letter with a unique reference number that will be valid for 3 years.
+The Contract Review Service can review a written contract for you, and if they decide that the rules don’t apply to your contract, they’ll give you a confirmation letter with a unique reference number that will be valid for 3 years.

 - the contract reviewed is typical of your engagement terms and conditions